 I’ve argued before that in many ways modern education is in the same parlous state as medieval medicine.
-It makes sense for a doctor who believes in the four humours to prescribe bloodletting even though we now know that, in most cases, it’s a terrible idea.
+It makes sense for a doctor who believes in the four humours theory of disease to prescribe bloodletting even though modern doctors now know that, in most cases, it’s a terrible idea.
 But such doctor’s were victims of survivorship bias: they systematically ignored patients who didn’t recover and focussed on those who did.
 There’s certainly no shortage of ‘good ideas’ in education but might we suffer with the same systematic bias?

-We know our ‘good ideas’ work because we fail to test them against better ideas.
+We decide our ‘good ideas’ work because we fail to test them against better ideas.
 And even where they are tested, we ignore unwanted results.
 This is true even in large organisations: the OECD ignore the consistent finding from their own data that enquiry methods are not only much less effective than teacher-directed approaches but actually negatively correlated with achievement.
 The EEF have even tried to make a virtue out of discounting contrary evidence in their justifications for reporting setting as having a negative effect.
 It’s easy to see such things as unscrupulous but it could just as well be an understandable inability to see what is not right there in front of you.

 5 ways to avoided being blindsided by survivorship bias

 - Think critically about your own experiences: just because you are successful does not mean that others will benefit from imitating you.

 - Look for failures.
 Try to learn from those experiences that didn’t work, they’ll likely tell you more than those that did.

 - Garbage in, garbage out.
 Bad or partial data collection leads to biased data.
 More here.